Winter Sowing: The Easiest Way to Start Seeds in Cold Weather

 They can handle snow and rain, but strong winds might knock them over.
 Place them against a fence or use bricks to weigh them down if needed.

-If you notice seedlings emerging while there’s still a risk of frost, leave them inside the container—they are more protected than you might think!
+If you notice seedlings emerging while there’s still a risk of frost, leave them inside the container.
 If an extreme cold snap is coming, you can cover the containers with a light blanket or move them to a slightly more sheltered location until the temperatures stabilize.

 Once daytime temperatures are consistently above freezing and seedlings are growing strong, you can start propping the lid open during the day to gradually expose them to more airflow.
 Fully remove the lid once temperatures are stable and the risk of frost has passed.